how football endorsement deals are done

 Firstly, he does not like the Couger boots because, having tried on various pairs in their different styles and ranges, he finds them uncomfortable and is worried this might have a detrimental impact on his performances on the pitch.

-Secondly, as a brand, he thinks they are also nowhere near as cool as Abibos, which as a brand is popular with the rest of the Kings Cross United team and all of his footballer friends back in Brazil.
+Secondly, as a brand, he thinks they are also nowhere near as cool as Abibos, which as a brand is popular with the rest of the team and all of his footballer friends back in Brazil.
 Abibos have a great brand, which is edgy and fun, and which Reevaldo would love to promote on his social media platforms, and all their sports goods and clothing are excellent quality.

 His concern is that an association with Cougar might damage his marketability, especially as Cougar want to include a right to renew his contract after the initial 3 year term if all goes well, and that could mean he ends up locked in as a Cougar brand ambassador for a very long time indeed.